Medical and cultural anthropology, infectious disease, death and dying, India, United States

 Ron Barrett is a cultural and medical anthropologist whose research has focused on the social aspects of infectious diseases, religious healing, and the ways that human beings come to terms with their mortality.
 He has conducted fieldwork in Northern and Western India as well as in the United States.

 He received his bachelors degrees in anthropology from the University of Colorado (1990) and in nursing from Johns Hopkins University (1992).
 He has worked as a clinical nurse in hospice, brain injury rehabilitation, and neuro-intensive care.
 Prior to joining the faculty at Macalester, Dr. Barrett taught in the Department of Anthropological Sciences at Stanford University for five years, and in the Emory School of Nursing and Department of Anthropology for two years.
 He has taught courses in medical anthropology, emerging infections, ethnographic methods, and social theory.
-In addition, he has taught overseas seminars on religion and healing in northern India, and a comparative health systems course in Oxford, England.
-He has also taught service-learning courses in which students volunteered at a local area hospice in conjunction with didactic seminars on the anthropology of death and dying.
+He has also taught overseas seminars on religion and healing in northern India, and a comparative health systems course in Oxford, England.
+He continues to teach service-learning courses in which students volunteer at a local area hospice while attending his death and dying course.

 Dr. Barrett (a.k.a.
-“Dr. Ron”) joined the anthropology faculty at Macalester in August, 2009.
-He teaches courses in medical anthropology, cultural anthropology, emerging infections, and the anthropology of death and dying.
+“Dr. Ron”) teaches courses in medical anthropology, cultural and general anthropology, social theory, ethnographic methods, emerging infections, stigma and disabilities, and the anthropology of death and dying.

 Defense Against the Dark Arts